 Recruitment and Advertising

-The Vice President of Student Affairs and Director of Human Resources shall have responsibility for establishing the hiring calendar of suggested hiring times.
+The Vice President of dministration and Director of Human Resources shall have responsibility for establishing the hiring calendar of suggested hiring times.

 Each position must be advertised in two (2) consecutive issues of the AllEng Weekly Newsletter.

-Other forms of promotion and advertisement are also encouraged, such as the use of social media.
+An exception is made for design group positions, which must be advertised in a minimum of one (1) AllEng Weekly Newsletter.

-All Design Group positions may only be advertised in one (1) issue of the AllEng Weekly Newsletter.
+Each official job position must be made available on breezy.engsoc.queensu.ca for no less than two (2) weeks before they are due.

-Each official job position must be made available on breezy.engsoc.queensu.ca for no less than two (2) weeks (14 days) before they are due.
+An exception is made for Design Group positions, which must be made available for no less than one (1) week on breezy.engsoc.queensu.ca before they are due.

-All Design Group positions may only be made available for one (1) week (7 days) on breezy.engsoc.queensu.ca before they are due.
+All postings must be reviewed and approved by the Director of Human Resources or the Vice-President (Student Affairs).

-The Vice-President of Student Affairs or Director of Human Resources may waive requirements B.5.2 and B.5.3 at their discretion.
+The Vice-President of Finance & Administration or Director of Human Resources may waive requirements B.5.2 and B.5.3 at their discretion.

 When advertising the position, the following must be clearly defined: